Birding · Fall Colors · River/Creek · Views · Wildlife

-This is an excellent quality hard packed trail.
+This is an good quality hard packed trail, although there are long stretches that are off camber, the surface is like concrete in places because of the high traffic it receives in the winter, and there is extensive topographic changes that will ware you down on a long through run.
 If you are planning a through run, starting at the south end is preferable.
 That way, you get the hardest climbing out of the way at the beginning and you avoid the potential crowds in the arboretum and around Pittock Mansion on nicer days.

-Parking at the beginning is in a pay lot right at the Vietnam War Memorial or for free just up the hill by the arboretum.
+Parking at the beginning is in a pay lot right at the Vietnam War Memorial.

 The Wildwood Trail, designated by the Secretary of the Interior as a National Recreation Trail, meanders for ~30 breathtaking miles, from the southern end of the trail at the Vietnam Veterans Memorial in Washington Park to the Northwest terminus of the trail at Newberry Road.
 There are blue diamond markers every quarter mile for the length of the trail.